 I don't recommend this as a standard procedure but if you get caught short and need to have the pork on the table for a certain time then this is an acceptable “cheat”.

-In many of my pulled pork recipes I refer to bear paws, giant forks that help you pull the pork apart when it's hot.
+In many of my pulled pork recipes I refer to bear paws or meat claws, giant forks that help you pull the pork apart when it's hot.
 These work really well and certainly protect your hands from what is a too hot to handle temperature.

 That said, my preferred method is to use a pair of rubber gloves.
 They won't protect you as well from the heat (hence why I'm not going to recommend this process) but it does allow you to really feel the texture and sift out any fragments of cartilage or bone.